thebikashpokhrel/client-router/README.md

   ```

 - ### Content Caching
   Similarly, content caching can be enabled using the content_cache option.
 The content will be cached after the first render, preventing re-renders for the same route.
+If you are using HandleBars template then the precompiled template is cached.
   ```js
   {
     //other options